PrestaShop/docs/src/content/1.7/development/coding-standards/_index.md

 [Stylelint](https://stylelint.io/) has been configured for the PrestaShop project to help developers to comply with these conventions.

-The prestashop specific configuration file can be found [here](https://github.com/PrestaShop/stylelint-config).
+The PrestaShop configuration can be found [here](https://github.com/PrestaShop/stylelint-config).

 Same as if you want to [compile assets][compile-assets], you need NodeJS and NPM to run it using the following command :